Shopify/krane/README.md

   In other words, the number of new pods that must be ready is equal to `spec.replicas` - `strategy.RollingUpdate.maxUnavailable`
   (converted from percentages by rounding up, if applicable).
 This option is only valid for deployments that use the `RollingUpdate` strategy.
-  - Percent (e.g. 90%): The deploy is successful when the number of new pods that must be ready is equal to `spec.replicas` * Percent.
+  - Percent (e.g. 90%): The deploy is successful when the number of new pods that are ready is equal to `spec.replicas` * Percent.